krismakesstuff/rnbo-step-sequencer/README.md

 - add scales and octaves to "quantize the canvas". add select elements
 - add presets of beats, add select element
 - add osc filter
+- hook up gain params for each instrument
+-